 While sightseeing is not the primary goal of the cruise, the lobstering routes pass through some scenic locations and the crew is happy to snap some pictures of your family.
 Three different cruise routes are available; all are scenic and have terrific views of various sights including civil war forts, lighthouses, harbor seals, and scenic cliffs.

 It is recommended that you make reservations in advance because they do sell out.
-The price of a cruise is $25 for adults, $20 for teens, and $15 for kids.
-Toddlers who are under 2 are free.
 Lobster cruises are available Monday – Saturday.
 On Sundays, lobstering is prohibited by Maine law during the summer months.
 Special excursions are offered on Sundays.

 Any lobsters caught during the cruise are available for purchase.
 You will certainly want to taste the fruit of your labors, so go ahead and buy some.
 Any trip to Maine ought to include eating some lobster.